peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 reads is too stringent for detecting all the markers in a complex pool like this.
 Including negative sequencing controls would help set an objective lower bound.

+There also appear to be marker sequences in these control samples which have not yet been published, which would help by filling in gaps in the reference set used for classification.